The Ten Commandments

 Is it any good?

+If you can get past the melodrama and the length of the movie, it's worth experiencing this elaborate retelling of a great story.
 A long-running theatrical hit and traditional network TV airing every year at Passover/Easter, THE TEN COMMANDMENTS is so burned into viewer consciousness it's practically impossible to separate its images from the Bible and Torah narratives.
 Remember that, however inspired by the divine it might be, this was a Hollywood movie, a high point in a number of "Bible epics" filmed at a time when the movie industry was fearful of competition from television.
 The aim for epic-specialist director Cecil B. DeMille, thus, became BIG films for theaters, so BIG and IMPORTANT that TV couldn't rival it.
 God's lawgiver was judged to be sufficiently big.

 Families can talk about...